Transport Department Says Content Creation a Major Cause of Road Accidents, SA Says It’s Poor Roads

 Read also

 Hlengwa raised the concern at the launch of the Easter Arrive Alive Campaign in Gqeberha on Sunday, 13 April 2025.
+The number of motorists on the country's roads is expected to spike significantly come the Easter weekend, as experienced last year.

 Deputy Minister details major contributors to accidents

-During the event, Hlengwa noted that drinking and driving was still a major contributor to accidents but added that it wasn’t the only one.
-He noted that speed remained a major factor as well but added that there was a new concern: that of content creation.
+During the event, Hlengwa noted that drinking and driving was still a major contributor to accidents, but added that it wasn’t the only one.
+He noted that speed remained a major factor as well, but added that there was a new concern: that of content creation.

 “The heightened level of the usage of cell phones behind the steering wheel is generally around content creation for Instagram, TikTok, amongst others,” he said.